The features and use of Kentik’s Core » Data Explorer module are discussed in the following topics:

 Show API Call

-The Show API Call item on the Actions menu provides access to a set of dialogs that contain code (cURL or JSON) that can be used to return the current view (content of the display area) from the Kentik Query API.
+The Show API Call action provides access to a set of dialogs that contain code (cURL or JSON) that can be used to return the current view (content of the display area) from the Kentik Query API.
 The code in these dialogs can be copied and pasted to enable access to Kentik functions programmatically rather than via the portal.